Facebook parent Meta’s cryptocurrency head David Marcus has announced that he will be leaving the company at the end of the year.

 Marcus joined Meta, the company formerly known as Facebook, in August 2014 after a two-year stint as president of PayPal.

 Marcus’s initial role at Facebook was as vice president in charge of the company’s Messenger service.
 He left the Messenger division to launch Facebook’s financial projects unit in May 2018.

-That division announced the company’s Libra blockchain currency and the Calibra digital wallet in June 2019, saying that the hope was for both projects to go live in 2020, the report said.
+That division announced the company’s Libra blockchain currency and the Calibra digital wallet in June 2019, saying that the hope was for both projects to go live in 2020.

-Neither project saw the light of day in 2020 after Facebook faced a stiff backlash against its cryptocurrency ambitions from lawmakers and regulators worldwide, it added.
+It added that neither project saw the light of day in 2020 after Facebook faced stiff backlash against its cryptocurrency ambitions from lawmakers and regulators worldwide.

 The company finally released its digital wallet product, renamed Novi, in October.
-But the digital currency, which is now named Diem and is run by an independent association, remains unreleased to the public.
+But the digital currency, now named Diem and run by an independent association, remains unreleased to the public.